Senior Service (cigarette): In popular culture

 Patricia Routledge, playing the mundane monologuer Kitty, first originated on Victoria Wood: As Seen on TV, describes the fictional and unseen producer of the supposed television show as stubbing out her Senior Service when they meet.

 Elvis Costello wrote a song titled "Senior Service" in 1979 with many references to smoking a cigarette.
+Senior Service was reportedly the favourite brand of Costello's producer, Nick Lowe.

-Mentioned on the Only Fools and Horses episode "The Yellow Peril" as Joan Trotter's brand of cigarette.
+Senior Service was mentioned on the Only Fools and Horses episode "The Yellow Peril" as Joan Trotter's brand of cigarette.

 Detective Inspector Harris offers a Senior Service cigarette to Melville Farr in the film Victim (1961).

 In the movie Mortelle randonnée, Isabelle Adjani smokes Senior Service cigarettes.

 The Still Game episode "Aff" from 2004 features pensioner Winston Ingram favouring the brand, declaring "Senior Service, nae arsing aboot wi yer poofy Silkys", referencing to the difference in strength of tobacco between Senior Service and Silk Cut.
 His 80-a-day habit resulted in his right leg being amputated.